 A person who has been charged with a crime in another state can be arrested in Texas and held for extradition to that state.
 There are three circumstances under which such an arrest is made: 1) an arrest pursuant to a Governor’s Warrant, 2) an arrest pursuant to a magistrate’s warrant and 3) an arrest without any prior warrant.
 A person can only be arrested without any warrant, according to Section 14 of the UCEA, if the person making the arrest has “reasonable information that the accused stands charged in the courts of a State with a crime punishable by death or imprisonment for a term exceeding one year.”1

 If an extradition arrest like the ones above is made pursuant to a “Governor’s Warrant” then the person may contest the extradition by filing a writ of habeas corpus.
-If the arrest is pursuant to a Texas magistrate’s warrant, then the accused must be brought before the magistrate to “answer the charge or complaint and affidavit” and a certified copy of the sworn charge or complaint and affidavit upon which the warrant is issued shall be attached to the warrant.2 If there was no arrest warrant outstanding in Texas, then the person must be brought before a magistrate “with all practicable speed” and “complaint must be made against him under oath setting forth the ground for the arrest.”3
+If the arrest is pursuant to a Texas magistrate’s warrant, then the accused must be brought before the magistrate to answer the charge or complaint and affidavit a certified copy of sworn affidavit upon which warrant is issued shall be attached to warrant.2 If there was no arrest warrant outstanding in Texas, then the person must be brought before a magistrate “with all practicable speed” and “complaint must be made against him under oath setting forth the ground for the arrest.”3

 For the magistrate to issue an arrest warrant or to continue holding a person for extradition, the person must be “charged on the oath of any credible person before any judge or magistrate of [Texas]” or must have a “complaint … made before any judge or magistrate” by “affidavit of any credible person in another State.”4 For the magistrate to approve the warrant based on a complaint by affidavit, the complaint must state that a “crime has been committed in such other State and that the accused has been charged in such State with the commission of the crime, and except in cases arising under Section 6 [of the UCEA], has fled from justice, or with having been convicted of a crime in that State and having escaped from confinement, or having broken the terms of his bail, probation or parole and is believed to be in [Texas].”5